Skip to main content

 West Virginia University Libraries welcome and encourage gifts of books and materials for the libraries that support the University’s curriculum and research objectives.

 The Libraries do not accept conditions with regard to the processing, retention or housing of gift items.
-The library may add items to the collection, sell or dispose of items in accordance with University policy, or donate items to other libraries if more appropriate for another collection.
+The Libraries may add items to the collection, sell or dispose of items in accordance with University policy, or donate items to other libraries if more appropriate for another collection.
 Proceeds from the sale of donated materials which are not added to the collection will support the acquisition of new library materials.

 To be accepted, all gifts must fall within the guidelines of the Libraries’ collection development policies.
 Some basic guidelines are listed here: